Have a Real Adventure with Hiking, Rappelling & Ziplines

-The cost of this trip is $135/person plus 7% tax ($144.45 total).
-That includes lunch, water, fresh fruit, all necessary equipment (helmet, harness, climbing and rappelling equipment), transportation and taxes.
+The cost of this trip is $135/person plus IVU (sales tax).
+That includes lunch, water, fresh fruit, all necessary equipment (helmet, harness, climbing and rappelling equipment), and transportation.

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.

 They offer this trip 7 days/week.
 Pick-up at San Juan area hotels begins around 9:00am.

 There is a minimum of 4, and a maximum of 10, participants for this trip.
 If your party has more than 10 people, they’ll make an exception and go up to 12 people on this trip, but no more.